AdyGCode/ICT50120-SaaS-Library/ReadMe-API-6-documenting.md

 sail artisan scribe:generate
 ```

-Test the publication worked by visiting: `http://localhost/docs`.
+Test the publication worked by visiting: `http://localhost/docs`

+### Making the Documentation Better

+The basic docs do not give much information, and a well documented API is very important.

+---
+TODO: Finish this section

+---